Skip to Content

 If baby is room sharing with you still, make sure to partition off part of the room and give him in his own sleep space, or transition him to his crib with these tips.

-Keep a feeding log (grab our free one below!) for several days and see how often your baby is feeding.
+Keep a feeding log for several days and see how often your baby is feeding.
 Make sure to offer full feeds and not just snack feeds.
 If you see that your baby can go for three hours during the day in between feeds, then we know he can do that at night as well.

 Now that you know your baby’s necessary feedings, it will help us establish new feeding time goals in the night and allow us to start the night weaning process.